waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Evolution 3 | Competition results: Position - 6/33 | Percentile - 18%
 ----
+This result confirmed we were on the right track, placing in the top quintile of players.

 The entry point for an offensive agent attacking, and the point at which the defensive agent would rest was initially set to the centre point of the map.
 The issue with this approach was that smart agents would often go around ours and attack before we had time to react.